 Is your time limited?
 Don’t fret!
-Part of Yosemite’s appeal is that you hardly have to leave the car to witness the magic of the Valley of Light.
+Part of Yosemite’s appeal is that you hardly have to leave the car to witness the park’s magic.
 Besides, once you catch a glimpse of these incredible granite monoliths, you’ll be plotting how to come back for more.

 At sunrise, you’ll beat the crowds and have an opportunity to watch as the first light of the day illuminates the High Sierras.